tbedford/Website-Test/source/articles/tracing-malloc.md

 # Tracing version of malloc

+Summary: I managed to create some useful macros for debugging C programs.

 It was a small victory, but after quite a bit of fiddling I managed to get `#define` to do my bidding!
 This seemed to be much more fiddly than I had expected.
 Still, it's working as the following example